simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ### Span name

-[OpenTelemetry Trace Semantic Conventions](https://opentelemetry.io/docs/specs/semconv/general/trace/) (at the time of this writing, it's on version 1.24.0) defines multi-purpose semantic conventions regarding tracing for different components and protocols (e.g.: Database, HTTP, Messaging, etc.)
+[OpenTelemetry Trace Semantic Conventions](https://opentelemetry.io/docs/specs/semconv/general/trace/) (at the time of this writing, it's on version 1.24.0) defines multipurpose semantic conventions regarding tracing for different components and protocols (e.g.: Database, HTTP, Messaging, etc.)

 For C# driver, the focus is the [semantic conventions for database client calls](https://opentelemetry.io/docs/specs/semconv/database/database-spans/) for the generic database attributes, and the [semantic conventions for Cassandra](https://opentelemetry.io/docs/specs/semconv/database/cassandra/) for the specific Cassandra attributes.